g11baldwin/nodejs-prelaunchr/README.md

-# nodeprelaunchr
+# nodejs-prelaunchr

 ---------------------------------------------------------------------
 #### Overview

-The nodeprelaunchr webapp is a Nodejs version of the **Harry's (shave club)** Rails prelaunchr webapp.
+The nodejs-prelaunchr webapp is a *node.js* version of the **Harry's (shave club)** Rails prelaunchr webapp.
 The [original app is here](https://github.com/harrystech/prelaunchr).
-The switch to Node was made because our other webapps were also based on Node/mongodb.
+Our switch to Node was made because our other webapps were also based on Node/Mongodb.
 The [Sails](http://sailsjs.org) framework was chosen because it's a quick and easy way to get a webapp up and running.
 Our thanks to both the Harry's and the Sails teams!